inesaranab/AIE8/07_Synthetic_Data_Generation_and_LangSmith/LANGGRAPH_ASSIGNMENT_README.md

 ## Author Notes

 This implementation demonstrates how LangGraph can be used as an alternative to traditional Knowledge Graph approaches for synthetic data generation.
 The agent-based architecture provides more flexibility and is easier to extend with new evolution types or validation steps.
+Inés.